unknwon/cae/README.md

 ### Implementations

 - Package `zip`: this package enables you to transparently read or write ZIP compressed archives and the files inside them.
+[Go Walker](http://gowalker.org/github.com/Unknwon/cae/zip).